'I'd like to poison your mind,

 Also, it can overlap directly with actual mind control.
 In many instances, More Than Mind Control is simply a method of making the process of the takeover easier, because by removing their resistance to your ideas, you remove the struggle in taking control of their thoughts.
 By having them submit to you, they essentially hand their free will over to you, making your spell or device much more effective on them.
 It also makes it harder for them to revert, because they now have an active resistance towards their own original beliefs.

-More Than Mind Control requires charisma, finesse and a lot of patience, but villains usually don't mind because they find it so much more satisfying.
+More Than Mind Control requires charisma, finesse, and a lot of patience, but villains usually don't mind because they find it so much more satisfying.
 They also get a great deal of amusement out of telling the victim's friends, "I didn't force him to do anything he didn't want to do."
 It's also more resistant to the powers of friendship and love.
 Plus, it's just a lot cooler to watch.
 Villains don't even necessarily need special powers to do it, if they can goad the hero into doing something they'll regret by pushing the right buttons.
 The Corrupter in particular is a master of the art.

-Sometimes, the villain will try this on the whole team at once; they're usually saved by the Badass Normal, The Chick / The Heart or The Messiah, who will point out the ways that the villain is distorting the truth.
-Usually accompanied by a Shut Up, Hannibal! speech to the culprit.
+Sometimes, the villain will try this on the whole team at once; they're usually saved by the Badass Normal, The Chick / The Heart, or the All-Loving Hero, who will point out the ways that the villain is distorting the truth.
+Usually accompanied by a Kirk Summation to the culprit, or something more violent.

-This is a favorite technique of Manipulative Bastards and anime villains.
+This is a favorite technique of Manipulative Bastards.
 Victims may or may not exhibit Mind-Control Eyes.
-It also frequently comes with a creepy voice change, probably as a Shout-Out to Darth Vader of Star Wars.
+It also frequently comes with a creepy voice change, which is probably as a Shout-Out to Darth Vader of Star Wars.

-It's common in the West, too.
+It's popular with anime villains and in the West, too.
 Indeed, it's been around much longer than television.
 This form of mind manipulation was, for example, a standard talent of personifications of despair in Renaissance British literature like The Faerie Queene and Pilgrim's Progress.

 Occasionally, the victim's friends will have a standard counterspell, anti-psionic technique, or other fantastic means of quickly canceling vanilla mind control common to the setting.
 Expect them to try it on the More Than Mind Controlled character, only to react in dismay as they realize: "He's acting of his own free will!"